System Dynamics is a popular method of complexity reduction.

 A System’s Thinker (basically a System Dynamics user, who learned to think over time) would focus on the long-term target instead, on developing either a survival Strategy, or a winning strategy.
 A System’s Thinker wouldn’t read many books, or take a look at all those BigData Charts.
 They are useful to deduct a couple of formula from them, as you can derive them from Google or Wikipedia on about every important thing invented so far.

 The Strategical Analyst would naturally desire a System Dynamics application, and simulate all possibilities in advance.
 Move 7, 8, 9 input values, like fine-tuning sliders, right after each other.
 Preview the consequences.
 Test everything.
 Get an overview of options, of possibilities.
 And then, we decide for the best strategy that there is around.
 Pretty similar to playing chess, or any other board game around, isn’t it?

 So, we could say that System Dynamics against BigData Analytics is much like

 Strategy against Tactics.

-If you want to see how that works, we recommend you download Startup Product Manager, our free System Dynamics simulation environment, and prepare some really advanced questions for your free consultancy day.
+If you want to see how that works, we recommend you download Startup Product Manager, our free System Dynamics simulation environment, and prepare some really advanced questions for your first day, our free consultancy day on Fridays.